The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown in Wheeling, West Virginia.

 Justice Grier issued an injunction against the bridge’s rebuilding during the court’s normal summer break, but the building of a temporary crossing, designed by William McComas, was put into place by July 26.
 5 It had a 14-foot-wide deck and functioned with alternating one-way traffic.

-A permanent suspension bridge, with the same design as the original, opened in 1859 at the cost of $40,000.
+A permanent suspension bridge with the same design as the original opened in 1859 at the cost of $40,000.

-William Hildenbrand modified the span based upon designs by Washington A. Roebling in 1871-72 by adding auxiliary stay cables and replacing the deck to add strength and resistance against strong winds.
+William Hildenbrand modified the span based on designs by Washington A. Roebling in 1871-72 by adding auxiliary stay cables and replacing the deck to add strength and resistance against strong winds.
 Other improvements designed by Hildenbrand were made in 1886, and other repairs were carried out in 1922 and 1930.
-To cut down on dead loads and add wind resistance, the timber bridge deck was replaced with open steel grating and steel floor beams were added in 1956.
+To cut down on dead loads and add wind resistance, the timber bridge deck was replaced with open steel grating, and steel floor beams were added in 1956.
 8 This widened the roadway from 16¼ feet to 20 feet and narrowed the sidewalks considerably.

-In 1987, the 154 specially designed globe lights were added to the bridge.
+In 1987, 154 specially designed globe lights were added to the bridge.
 Further renovation to the crossing was completed in 1999.

 At the time of the Wheeling Suspension Bridge’s construction, a horse and buggy were the heaviest live load that would be expected.
-A 4,000-pound weight limit was later placed upon the bridge, which made it unsuitable for trucks, buses, or other heavy vehicles.
+A 4,000-pound weight limit was later placed on the bridge, which made it unsuitable for trucks, buses, or other heavy vehicles.